BlackWhiteYoshi/CircleDI/Readme_md/SourceCodeGenerationOutput.md

     }

     /// <summary>
-    /// Creates an instance of <see cref="global::FieldProvider.Scope"/> together with all <see cref="global::CircleDIAttributes.CreationTiming.Constructor">non-lazy</see> scoped services.
+    /// Creates an instance of a ScopeProvider together with all <see cref="global::CircleDIAttributes.CreationTiming.Constructor">non-lazy</see> scoped services.
     /// </summary>
     public global::IFieldProvider.IScope CreateScope() => new global::FieldProvider.Scope(Self);